-- i) If the fire is out, and the ash box is full, then please collect and discard the ashes. - ii) Turn all electric heaters off but you can leave the downstairs wall heater on a very low setting (about 1/5th of the way) as directed. - iii) Please see that all windows are closed as well as the sliding glass door. - iv) If you are able to slide closed the large cedar door on the main floor deck, please do that as well. - v) Please lock closed the cedar door or sliding glass door (a pin at the top of the sliding glass door will lock and unlock it). - vi) Please return Sauna key to its home on the coat hooks. - vii) Upon leaving please put the dining area main room wall heater near the door to the deck, on a very low setting (about 1/5 of the way), otherwise please turn off all other electric heaters. - viii) Please stoke the woodstove and pull the stick out for slower burn unless asked differently.
+- $\odot$ Please do not overload the washer it won't work as well. - $\circ$ The washer often works better if clothes are spun for a second time. - $\odot$ The dryer works best if it has a small to medium sized load, in particular the heavy towels. - There is a vacuum cleaner in the downstairs area and upstairs closet.
+Please sweep and/or vacuum all the spaces where dirt and debris has collected during your stay. - Please wash and put all dishes away after cleaning. - If the fire is out, and the ash box is full, then please collect and discard the ashes. - Turn all electric heaters off, but you can leave the downstairs wall heater on a very low setting (about 1/5th of the way) as directed. - Please see that all windows are closed as well as the sliding glass door.
+If you are able to slide closed the large cedar door on the main floor deck, please do that as well. - Please lock closed the cedar door or sliding glass door (a pin at the top of the sliding glass door will lock and unlock it). - Please return Sauna key to its home on the coat hooks.

-14) PACK IT IN PACK IT OUT POLICY.
+PACK IT IN PACK IT OUT POLICY.

-a) Our policy is that you have to pack out whatever you bring in just like in camping.
+- Our policy is that you have to pack out whatever you bring in, just like in camping.
 Our cleaner has to hike in and out just as you do.
-Thank you, we appreciate your assistance.
+Thank you, we appreciate your assistance. - If you would like to leave dry goods or non-perishable food items instead of packing them out, the next guests may very well be grateful for your donation.
+Coffee, tea, dry noodles, sealed snacks, sealed cans of food, or condiments are welcome to be left at the cabin.

-15) ADDITIONAL ITEMS TO BRING:
+ADDITIONAL ITEMS TO BRING:

-a) Cell phones although much improved this year, some carriers have spotty reception in the cabin, generally work better on the trail or by the road or near the windows.
-Many cell phones have a wifi mode.
-We are Trillium on Wi-Fi.
-Code is 1234567890.

-- b) Telephone calling card to call international long distance (not necessary for US) or you can use your cell phone. - c) Candles just in case there is a power outage. - d) Newspapers for fire starter.
+- Cell phones although much improved this year, some carriers have spotty reception in the cabin.
+Generally cell phones work better on the trail, by the road, or near the windows. - Candles just in case there is a power outage - Newspapers for fire starter.
 (Although we have newspapers we can always use more.
-The Oregonian works great as a fire starter). - e) Snow shovel to leave in your car often either a snowstorm or the snowplow can bury your car in the parking lot. - f) Lock de-icer or at least a cigarette lighter with a flame to leave in your pocket in case your car locks freeze or if it is transition time and the gate lock freezes. - g) Booties or wool socks for wear inside the cabin.
-We request that you take your shoes off in the laundry room (may want to dry them by the fire if wet). - h) Ski wax if we have fresh powder (to prevent from sticking.
-Of course if it is hard packed then you might go too fast). - i) Bird food if you leave out in front of the cabin or on the outside wooden deck winter birds should miraculously appear.
+The Oregonian works great as a fire starter) - Snow shovel to leave in your car.
+Often either a snowstorm or the snowplow can bury your car in the parking lot - Lock de-icer or at least a cigarette lighter with a flame to leave in your pocket in case your car locks freeze or if it is transition time and the gate lock freezes - Booties or wool socks for wear inside the cabin.
+We request that you take your shoes off in the laundry room (may want to dry them by the fire if wet) - Ski wax if we have fresh powder (to prevent from sticking.
+Of course if it is hard packed then you might go too fast) - Bird food if you leave out in front of the cabin or on the outside wooden deck winter birds should miraculously appear.